Liptinite

 In coal geology, liptinite is the finely-ground and macerated remains found in coal deposits.
 It replaced the term exinite as one of the four categories of kerogen.
 Liptinites were originally formed by spores, pollen, dinoflagellate cysts, leaf cuticles, and plant resins and waxes.

-M.C.
-Stopes introduced the term exinite in 1935 to describe the microscopic constituent of coal, rich in volatiles and relatively rich in hydrogen, that is represented by the exines of spores.
+Marie Stopes, a paleobotanist, introduced the term exinite in 1935 to describe the microscopic constituent of coal, rich in volatiles and relatively rich in hydrogen, that is represented by the exines of spores (their chemically resistant outer wall).
 C.A.
-Seyler in 1932, however, used the term with its present meaning, designating the following group of macerals: sporinite, cutinite, alginite (telalginite and lamalginite), resinite.
+Seyler in 1932, however, used the term with its present meaning, designating the following group of macerals: sporinite, cutinite, alginite (telalginite and lamalginite), resinite (fossil resins).